Rosetta (software): Rosetta 2

 In 2020, Apple announced Rosetta 2 would be bundled with macOS Big Sur, to aid in the Mac transition to Apple silicon.
 The software permits many applications compiled exclusively for execution on x86-64-based processors to be translated for execution on Apple silicon.

 In addition to the just-in-time (JIT) translation support, Rosetta 2 offers ahead-of-time compilation (AOT), with the x86-64 code fully translated, just once, when an application without a universal binary is installed on an Apple silicon Mac.

 Rosetta 2's performance has been praised greatly.
-In some benchmarks, x86-64-only programs performed better under Rosetta 2 on a Mac with an Apple M1 SOC than natively on a Mac with an Intel x86-64 processor.
-One of the key reasons why Rosetta 2 provides such high level of translation efficiency is the support of x86-64 memory ordering in Apple M1 SOC.
+In some benchmarks, x86-64-only programs performed better under Rosetta 2 on M1 than native x86-64.
+One of the key reasons why Rosetta 2 provides such a high level of translation efficiency is the support of x86-64 memory ordering in the M1 SoC.
+The SoC also has dedicated instructions for computing x86 flags.

-Although Rosetta 2 works for most software, some software doesn't work at all or is reported to be "sluggish".

-Similar to the first version, Rosetta 2 does not normally require user intervention.
-When a user attempts to launch an x86-64-only application for the first time, macOS prompts them to install Rosetta 2 if it is not already available.
-Subsequent launches of x86-64 programs will execute via translation automatically.
-An option also exists to force a universal binary to run as x86-64 code through Rosetta 2, even on an ARM-based machine.

-Since macOS Ventura, users running virtual machines with Linux as a guest operating system, can make use of Rosetta 2 to run x86-64 code compiled for Linux, within the virtual machine.
-Rosetta 2 works as a runtime binary, which is required to be installed on the guest operating system.
-There have been instances of developers installing this runtime binary on third-party hardware, provided that it includes a CPU that supports at least the ARMv8.2-A instruction set, though some developers have noted that it might violate macOS's licensing agreements, since the runtime is bundled within Apple's Virtualization framework.
+Since macOS Ventura, Linux guest operating system virtual machines can install Rosetta 2 as a guest runtime binary to run x86-64 Linux apps.

+At WWDC 2025, Apple stated that most Rosetta 2 features will be removed from macOS with version 28 in 2027, with support limited to unmaintained games.